A Weekend Warrior’s Brunch Bucket List | Toledo City Paper

 Brunch Buffet | 10am-3pm, Sunday

-Not only are classic breakfast staples like biscuits and gravy and French Toast are offered, along with entrees like Smoked Salmon, Roasted Turkey and BBQ Chicken.
-For those who like some spirit with their brunch, the Firepit also offers traditional Bloody Marys and Mimosas for $2 off.
+Firepit’s buffet offers classic breakfast staples like biscuits and gravy and French Toast, along with entrees like Smoked Salmon, Roasted Turkey and BBQ Chicken.
+For those who like some spirit with their brunch, the grille also offers $5 Bloody Marys and Mimosas until 9pm.

+Located both downtown and along Central Avenue, this sit-in invites brunch-aficionados to “taste the 419,” including a full-course menu with “Wakey Wakey All Day” breakfast, which features selections like Chicken and Waffles, Breakfast Chorizo Tacos, and its very own Fowl in the Nest Croissant.

-Glass City Cafe — V
+Glass City Cafe

 1107 Jackson St